-With the recent bankruptcy of Sears and the demise of others like Future Shop, customers need to be reminded that a warranty contract from the retailer isn’t always as reliable as it once was.
-The auto industry was saved by gov’t bail outs after the 2008 Financial Crisis and with the North American automobile market is struggling to find ways to keep new buyers coming through the doors, it only creates more concern for warranty purchases.
+With the recent bankruptcy of Sears and the demise of companies such as Future Shop, customers need to be reminded that a warranty contract from the retailer isn’t always as reliable as it once was.
+The auto industry was saved by government bailouts after the 2008 financial crisis, and with the North American automobile market struggling to find ways to keep new buyers coming through the doors, it only creates more concern for warranty purchases.

 Manufacturer’s Extended Warranty Contract (Service Contract)

 Dealers are heavily incentivised to sell the manufacturer’s extension of your vehicle warranty.
 There is no standard format, wording or regulatory framework around this method of extended warranty.
 Most importantly, there is no monitoring of the financial stability or ability to pay the claims.